Go back to Euro Sampler – Meteora.

 Next day: rain.
 The day after: more rain…We spent our time in local cafés drinking large quantities of Greek coffee, sightseeing the monasteries, and even doing a bit of web surfing.

-Shirley starting up pitch 1 of the classic Traumpfeiler (Pillar Of Dreams) route on the Holy Ghost tower (Sept.
+Starting up pitch 1 of Traumpfeiler (Pillar Of Dreams) route on Heiliger Geist (Holy Ghost; Sept.
 2008).

 Shirley nearing the top of pitch 2 of Traumpfeiler route on Holy Ghost (Sept.
 2008).

 Some wanker at the second belay (Sept.
 2008).